dansmyers/ComputerOrganizationAndArchitecture/Notes/04c-Pointers_and_Arrays.md

 There is one key difference between pointers and arrays.

 A array's name is **bound** to the location in memory where its data begins, and cannot be changed.
-Therefore, it isn't possible to do things like assign to an array.
+Therefore, it isn't possible to make an assignment that would make an array's name refer to a different memory location.

 A pointer is simply a variable, however, so it can be reassigned freely.